Uncharted 4: A Thief's End: Narrative and art design

 The game was written with a dialogue designer, in which several lines are inputted depending on the player's activity.
-The game's production process began with a story outline, describing the major events and beats, before becoming a process where writers and game designers collaborate, regularly rewriting scenes to fit the gameplay sequences.
+The production process began with a story outline, describing the major events and beats, before becoming a process where writers and game designers collaborate, regularly rewriting scenes to fit the gameplay sequences.
 The ability to participate in optional conversations with non-player characters in The Last of Us was used in Uncharted 4 for players who wish to engage with the story.
 The game also features several dialogue trees, first used by Naughty Dog in The Last of Us: Left Behind (2014), to position players in the same mindset as Nathan.
+Despite adding some freedom and player decisions, the writers wanted to tell a story with specific emotional moments.

-Druckmann co-wrote the story alongside Josh Scherr; Druckmann considered Scherr the "funny one", allowing him to write the humor of Uncharted 4 due to Druckmann's self-professed inability to write jokes.
-He appreciated the collaboration of writing on Uncharted 4, having written The Last of Us almost entirely independently.
-Tom Bissell and Ryan M. James also provided additional writing on the game, particularly contributing to companion, enemy, and multiplayer dialogue; Bissell and James also performed the game's historical research.
-The writers challenged themselves to "tell a meaningful human story with complex relationships ... in this more lighthearted drama".
-The narrative pacing of the game was seen as a benchmark for several of its environments and gameplay beats.
-Despite adding some freedom and player decisions, the writers ultimately wanted to tell a specific story and explore specific emotional moments.
-The narrative explores the idea that "every treasure has a cost" and the extent to which one would go to save their loved ones.
-The game also explores the theme of family, both by surrogate and blood.

-Uncharted 4 follows the search for the treasure of Captain Henry Avery and Thomas Tew.
-The outcome of Avery and Tew was included as a message that greed and obsession "will ultimately destroy you".
-The team constructed the game's ending early in development.
-They felt that the game's subtitle — A Thief's End – applied to several characters in the game, including Rafe Adler, and the pirate captains.
-The addition of the epilogue was to ensure the game ended definitively, instead of players questioning the events that followed.
-Straley explained that "there was something in the resolution that felt satisfying ...
-That felt right for the franchise as well".
+Druckmann wrote the story with Josh Scherr, who, as the "funny one", wrote the humor.
+Druckmann appreciated the collaboration, having written The Last of Us mostly independently.
+Tom Bissell and Ryan M. James provided additional writing, contributing to historical research and companion, enemy, and multiplayer dialogue.
+The writers wanted the "lighthearted drama" to "tell a meaningful human story with complex relationships".
+The narrative pacing was seen as a benchmark for several environments and gameplay beats.
+It explores the idea that "every treasure has a cost" and the extent to which one would go to save their loved ones, as well as the theme of family, both surrogate and blood.
+The outcome of Avery and Tew's search was a message of the destruction caused by greed and obsession.
+The team felt the game's subtitle—A Thief's End—applied to several characters, including Rafe and the pirates.
+The team constructed the ending early in development, and the epilogue was added to ensure a definitive conclusion, instead of leaving players with questions.
+Straley found the resolution "satisfying" and "right for the franchise".